 Time limit to respond

 We will try to respond to all legitimate requests within one month.
-Occasionally it may take longer than a month if your request is particularly complex or you have made a number of requests.
+Occasionally it may take longer if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 Changes to the GHA Privacy Notice